 Year 7 entry is selective and runs through Kent’s grammar assessment route, with an additional Mayfield-specific option for candidates who do not reach the required standard through the Kent process.
 The published admission number is 210 for Year 7.

 Competition is significant.
-For the most recent admissions data provided, there were 619 applications for 210 offers, which equates to roughly 2.95 applications per place.
+For the most recent admissions data, there were 619 applications for 210 offers, which equates to roughly 2.95 applications per place.
 First preference demand also exceeds capacity, with first preference demand running at 1.26 relative to first preference offers.

 A practical planning tip is to use FindMySchool’s Map Search to check your precise home-to-gate distance against recent allocation patterns, then revisit your assumptions each year because competition shifts as cohorts and housing patterns change.

-Internal students do not need to apply, progression is conditional on meeting entry criteria.
-External applicants apply during a defined window, published as 28 November 2025 to 06 February 2026 for the September 2026 intake, with later applications considered after GCSE results day if places and subject combinations allow.
+Internal students do not need to apply, and progression is conditional on meeting entry criteria.
+External applicants should check the school’s current sixth-form admissions information for the latest application window and any post-results process if places and subject combinations allow.

 Applications